Parents please be advised that in person sessions have resumed.

 Brother to Brother offers young men a safe place where they can talk about what is really going on in their lives within a community of mentors and peers who listen and help them make better choices.

-Parents requested a similar program for elementary school boys as well.
+Parents also requested a similar program for elementary school boys as well.
 We heard the call, and in 2015, we expanded the program to include Little Brother to Brother (LBTB) for 4th and 5th graders at Charles H. Bullock School.
 In 2017, the program was expanded again to include Watchung School.
 We continue to grow.
 Bradford and Edgemont Montessori were added in 2019.
 Our newest addition is Northeast.

 Student and Parent Eligibility Requirements:

 Students enrolled in grades 4-5 at Charles H. Bullock, Watchung, Bradford, Hillside and Edgemont Montessori, and Northeast Schools qualify to participate in the Little Brother to Brother Program.
+All sessions will be conducted at 11 Pine Street, Montclair.

 Students must have parental/caregiver permission and ongoing support to participate in the program.
-This includes a commitment to have their child attend most weekly, 2-hour meetings, and periodic special events for the duration of the academic year.
+This includes a commitment to have their child attend most weekly, 1-hour meetings, and periodic special events for the duration of the academic year.

 Students and parents must agree to fill out a short confidential questionnaire at the beginning and end of the program cycle.
 These questionnaires help us improve the quality of the services we provide.